mit-quest/cancer-dependency-map/README.md

 # cancer-dependency-map

 ## Intro
-This project automates running computationally-expensive probabilistic computing experiments on Google Cloud Platform (GCP).
+This project automates running computationally-expensive probabilistic computing experiments with [MIT Probabilistic Computing Project](http://probcomp.csail.mit.edu/) libraries on Google Cloud Platform (GCP).
 See the **Getting started** section for further instructions for running this project.

 The code has only been tested on Ubuntu 18.04, so it could break on another OS.